 He then played Rob Gretton in the biopic Control, about Ian Curtis, the singer of Joy Division who at 23 committed suicide.
 Kebbell won Best Supporting Actor at the British Independent Film Awards this time, beating competition such as Cate Blanchett and Colin Firth.

 In 2009 he was nominated for the Best Rising Star at the BAFTA awards for his portrayal of the crack-addicted Johnny Quid in Guy Ritchie's RocknRolla.
 Other big screen credits include Prince of Persia: The Sands of Time with Jake Gyllenhaal, The Sorcerer's Apprentice with Nicolas Cage, and Wrath of the Titans with Sam Worthington.
 More recently, he starred in Fantastic Four alongside Miles Teller and Kate Mara.
-He can now be seen as orc chieftan Durotan in the 2016 fantasy epic Warcraft, Messala Severus in the epic remake Ben-Hur (2016), and as "Dad" in the sci-fi fantasy epic A Monster Calls (2017), and as Jennings in the dramatic adventure Gold (2017) starring Matthew McConaughey.
+He can now be seen as orc chieftan Durotan in the 2016 fantasy epic Warcraft, Messala Severus in the epic remake Ben-Hur (2016), "Dad" in the sci-fi fantasy epic A Monster Calls (2017), and as Jennings in the dramatic adventure Gold (2017) starring Matthew McConaughey.

 Toby's longtime girlfriend is Ruzwana Bashir, the first British-born Asian female to be president of the Oxford Union.